 Furthermore, the deadline for the Super Bowl prediction can be moved to an earlier point than kickoff time if both players agree on it.
 People might go to a Super Bowl party and would like to know what they have to root for during the game in order to win this prediction league.
 If the deadline gets moved to an earlier point, the predictions of both players will be announced in this thread once the deadline has expired.

 6.1 General Information: Bracket Predictions are another separate contest in this prediction league.
 The deadline is the kickoff of the season opening game.
 Usual rules for submitting predictions apply.
 Changes can be made before the deadline, but a new post is required.

-6.2 Brackets: Here is a list of what a full bracket prediction contains:
+6.2 Brackets: Here is the list of what a full bracket prediction contains.

 1. Rankings of the eight divisions (32 entries).

 2. #1 draft pick (1).

 5. AFC teams in the divisional playoffs (4).

 6. NFC teams in the divisional playoffs (4).